Tuesday, June 17, 2025

 18:48 - Yularen (to stormtroopers, referring to Lyste): "Take him away!"
 In The Phantom Menace, Nute Gunray commands, "Take him away," to a pair of battle droids, referring to Sio Bibble [1:18:19], and in Attack of the Clone, Jango Fett says, "Take him away" to battle droids, referring to Anakin [1:42:30].

 19:59 - Thrawn (after Yularen says that "things have fallen into place a little too perfectly"): "I agree."
-Yoda also says, "I agree" in Revenge of the Sith (to Ki-Adi-Mundi's suggestion that it's Obi-Wan who should confront Grievous) [49:09].
+In Revenge of the Sith, Yoda also says, "I agree" (once to Ki-Adi-Mundi's suggestion that it's Obi-Wan who should confront Grievous [49:09] and once to Obi-Wan's suggestion to turn off the retreat message coming from the Jedi temple [1:30:50]), and Anakin says it after Palpatine explains that the Jedi would kill the two of them and the senators [1:17:36].

 ---&---